KrystianKolad/DockerPlayground/README.md

-Kubernetes Playground
+Docker Playground
 ============

-My attempts to check kubernetes.
-Simple cron job and web with ingress.
-For some help check instructions folder
+Various dockerdiles, docker copose, docker swarm and kubernetes samples.
+Also some vagrant.